 Cells forms tissues, tissues forms organs, organs form organ systems, and organ systems make organisms.

-|Cell – Tissues – Organs – Organ systems – Organisms.|
+|Cell – Tissues – Organs – Organ Systems – Organisms.|

-|Organs are the part of the body.||Organelles are the part of the cells.|
+|Organs are part of the body.||Organelles are part of the cells.|

-|Found in all multicellular organisms||Found only in unicellular organisms|
+|Found in multicellular organisms||Found in all life – unicellular or multicellular|

 |Organs collectively form organ systems||Organelles contribute to form a cell.|

-|Performs specific life process in the body.||Performs specific process within the cell.|
+|Performs specific life process in the body.||Performs a specific process within the cell.|

 |They are macroscopic in structure.||They are microscopic in structure.|

-|Brain, Heart, Lungs, are few examples of organs.||Mitochondria, Nucleus, Golgi apparatus are few examples of organelles.|
+|Brain, Heart, Lungs, are a few examples of organs.||Mitochondria, Nucleus, Golgi apparatus are a few examples of organelles.|